chocolateboy/when/README.md

 const [event] = await onPageShow()
 ```

-If the delegate's `this` value is needed inside the `then` function, it can be
+The delegate's `this` value can be accessed via the `this` property on the
-accessed via the `this` property on the arguments array:
+arguments array:

 ```javascript
 onPageShow().then(args => {